la2050/archive/_projects/2016/give-los-angeles-charitable-giving-that-unites-and-connects-us-in-the-city-we-love.md

   Los Angeles Fire Department Foundation, Los Angeles Ronald McDonald House, Natural History Museum, Partnership for Los Angeles Schools, Piece by Piece, Present Now, RAND Corporation, United Way, XPRIZE, ...more to be added
+project_areas:
+  - County of Los Angeles
-project_areas: '["County of Los Angeles","City of Los Angeles"]'
+  - City of Los Angeles
 project_measure: >-
   The success of our Give Los Angeles program will be defined by meeting two
   goals: to connect Angelenos with nonprofits in their community and to provide